 - 1. Follow all Upper Iowa University recognition procedures (as listed above). - 2.
-Abide by the Code of Student Responsibility found in the Student Handbook. - 3.
+Abide by the Student Code of Conduct found in the Student Handbook and located online. - 3.
 Follow their organization's constitution. - 4.
 Follow all procedures for making outside purchases and ensure timely payment of any obligations made in the name of the organization. - 5.
-Work with the Office of Student Engagement and Leadership when planning activities to ensure compliance with university procedures. - 6.
-Attend and participate in all group homecoming events (Sidewalk chalk, Window Paint, & Pep Rally/Coronation). - 7.
-Represent the university by maintaining a professional atmosphere.

-- 8. Send a representative to Student Government Association and Greek Council meetings (if applicable). - 9.
-Keep the Office of Student Engagement and Leadership informed of organizational meetings and activities.
+Work with OSA when planning activities to ensure compliance with university procedures. - 6.
+Attend and participate in all group homecoming events (Sidewalk chalk, Window Paint, & Homecoming Parade). - 7.
+Sign up for two dates to help in the concession stand during athletic events - 8.
+Represent the university by maintaining a professional atmosphere. - 9.
+Send a representative to Student Government Association and Greek Council meetings (if applicable). - 10.
+Keep OSA informed of organizational meetings and activities.

-Community Service:
+Community Service